depthfirstlearning/depthfirstlearning.com/_posts/2019-03-23-WassersteinGAN.markdown

   **Required Reading**:

   1. [The WGAN paper](https://arxiv.org/pdf/1701.07875.pdf)
       * This should be pretty self-explanatory!
 We’re doing a DFL on Wasserstein GANs so we’d better read the paper!
 (This isn’t the end of the road, however, next week we’ll look at WGAN-GP.)
 The paper builds upon an intuitive idea: the family of Wasserstein distances is a nice distance between probability distributions, that is well grounded in theory.
 The authors propose to use the 1-Wasserstein distance to estimate generative models.
+More specifically, they propose to use the 1-Wasserstein distance in place of the JSD in a standard GAN &#8212; that is to measure the difference between the true distribution and the model distribution of the data.
 They show that the 1-Wasserstein distance is an integral probability metric (IPM) with a meaningful set of constraints (1-Lipschitz functions), and can, therefore, be optimized by focusing on discriminators that are “well behaved” (meaning that their output does not change to much if you perturb the input, i.e. they are Lipschitz!).

   **Optional Reading**: